eliudg4/Resume/readme.md

 What you are seeing here is my own personal npm package that prints out my resume.
 To do this I used packages and json.
-Inside of my resume you will find important informtion about myself such as my skills and media platforms.
+Inside of my resume you will find important information about myself such as my skills and media platforms.